Frederick Shipp Deibler (1876-1961) Papers

 Deibler's advice was solicited by a number of federal and state government boards and committees and various business, labor and social welfare commissions; the correspondence reflects his participation in the activities of these groups and his acquaintance with several prominent labor and business leaders and social reformers.
 Deibler also corresponded with many important economists and academicians of the period.
 As he was a member and central officer of the American Economic Association, the Papers include correspondence with other officers of the AEA.
 An index of prominent correspondents, arranged alphabetically by surname and which provides the date of incoming or outgoing correspondence is provided below.

-Subject Files: Deibler's subject files are arranged alphabetically by title and include correspondence and related material concerning the administration and budgets of the Economics Department, the College of Liberal Arts and the School of Commerce.
+Subject Files: Deibler's subject files include correspondence and related material concerning the administration and budgets of the Economics Department, the College of Liberal Arts and the School of Commerce.
 The subject files also include folders of material pertaining to various academic affairs including curriculum, course offerings, honors degrees, the Northwestern Social Science Research Council, the Summer Session, the University Council and the Milton H. Wilson Endowment Fund.
 Deibler corresponded with presidents of the University and deans of the College of Liberal Arts and the School of Commerce.
 Folders of correspondence with presidents Holgate and Scott and deans Flickinger, Kent, Heilman and Vanderblue are included within the subject files.
 Other subject files include correspondence and related materials pertaining to Deibler's government work with the Ship-building Labor Adjustment Board and the U.S. Employment Service.
 Finally, the subject files contain correspondence and related material with and pertaining to other academicians and graduate students that, because of their bulk or special significance, were separated from the general correspondence.

 A description of the contents of the subject files follows: